Is outsourcing payroll the better option?

 Option 1 – do it yourself

 This is of course the cheapest option.
 If you have a very small company with only one or two employees, this could well be manageable.
 You will have to be prepared to adhere to strict deadlines, ensuring you report all payroll submission in RTI (real time information) to HMRC and be confident in calculating the correct figures for deductions such as for workplace pension auto-enrolment and national insurance.
-More information on the basic requirements to completing payroll can be found on our Payroll Service page.
+We’ve provided some helpful guidance on how to run payroll yourself.

 Whilst this is undeniably more cost effective than outsourcing payroll, it is important to consider if it is a good use of your time.
 For those who find themselves getting bogged down with the administrative tasks, you may notice that you are sacrificing too much time or squeezing in too little time.
 Not only that, but you should factor in potential costs such as whether or not you will need payroll software, time it takes to become familiar with using new software and how you will manage if there is no support or training.
 In the worst case scenario, should there be any mistakes, you will have to face paying out fines issued by HMRC.